-Chantal De Vrieze (permanently representing 7 Capital sprl) is CEO of Altran Belgium and Luxembourg since October 2016.
+Chantal De Vrieze (permanently representing 7 Capital sprl) is Managing Director of Econocom Belux, and member of the Executive Committee of Econocom Group.
 She started her career in 1984 at AGFA, then Banque Van Breda, where she gained a solid background in Sales and Marketing.
-Between 2003 and 2015, she successively served as Sales Director, Managing Director of Econocom Benelux and a member of the Board of Directors of Econocom Group (European provider of B2B digital solutions).
-In June 2015, she became Country Manager of Altran Belgium (international consulting group for innovation and advanced engineering).
+Between 2003 and 2015, she successively served as Sales Director, Managing Director of Econocom Benelux (European provider of B2B digital solutions).
+In June 2015, she became Country Manager of Altran Belgium (international consulting group for innovation and advanced engineering), then CEO of Altran Belgium and Luxembourg between 2016 and 2018.
 She is graduated in law from the University of Ghent.
-She is also a member of the Board of Directors of Axa Belgium, Guberna (Belgian Institute of Directors) and Agoria, and a member of the FEB Strategic Committee.
+She is also a member of the Board of Directors of Colruyt, Picanol, Axa Belgium and Guberna (Belgian Institute of Directors), and a member of the FEB Strategic Committee.